kemsky/creality-k1-max-xy-rails-mod/README.md

 **N.B.** I use 0.9 degree stepper motors - [17HS6401S 0.9 (Affiliate)](https://s.click.aliexpress.com/e/_DeegBeL), they are not ideal, hot and have lower torque then original, but I get less VFA.

+I would recommend (quite expensive) LDO-42STH48-1684MAC 0.9 degree steppers, they have high torque, low temperature, do not need custom wiring.

 ### eSun Silk PLA

 ![Silk PLA 1](/images/silk_pla_1.jpg)